 The Belfast Morning News claimed in 1885 that what Guinness was to porter, and Bass was to pale ale, Cantrell & Cochrane was to ginger ale, especially in America.

 Cantrell & Cochrane became a private limited liability company in 1898.
 The company was awarded a Royal Warrant by the King of Great Britain in 1901.

-Cantrell & Cochrane was one of the largest Irish exporters when Henry Cochrane died in 1904.
-He was succeeded as chairman by his son, Ernest Cecil Cochrane (1874 – 1952).
+By the time Henry Cochrane died in 1904, Cantrell & Cochrane was one of the largest Irish exporters.
+He was succeeded as chairman by his son, Ernest Cecil Cochrane (1873 – 1952).

 Cantrell died in 1909 with an estate valued at £70,045.

 The Dublin factory employed around 1,000 people by 1914.